kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

     - Swap to Carth and [Buffer GP Warp](<../Techniques/GP Warp#buffered-gp-warps>) to warp MC
     - Swap back to Carth and enter Upper City North
     - Swap to MC, QS/QL to fix party following AI
-  - *If you did get the Alacrity Drop, MC should already have three stims active.
-Then just:*
+  - *To skip Zelka:*
     - Run straight from South Apartments to Upper City North and enter
-    - *Skipping Zelka saves 10-11s over the usual strat, but the Alacrity drop is rare*
+    - *Skipping Zelka saves 10-11s over the usual strat, but the necessary Spire Alacrity drop is rare*
 - After entering Upper City North, run straight across to enter North Apartments
 - Run to the left until Sith soldiers accost you (+2 LSP)
 - Swap to Carth and queue Power Blasts on all three Sith soldiers